- Download our Moving to Egypt Guide (PDF)

 Leases

-Leases in Egypt can be anywhere between one month and a couple of years in length.
+Leases in Egypt can be anywhere between one month and a couple of years in length but are typically between one and three years.
 Expats should shop around to find the best deal that works for them.

 It is important that expats renting property in Egypt have a proper written contract and never make a verbal agreement.
 Expats should insist that a contract is written in English.
 Reputable estate agents will ensure any Arabic documents are duly translated into English.

 Expats may find that rental contracts in Egypt differ quite markedly from the standard contracts they would be accustomed to in their home country.
-It is possible that a rental agreement may stipulate what types of visitors the tenant is allowed to entertain and whether overnight guests are permitted.
+Some rental agreements may stipulate what types of visitors the tenant is allowed to entertain and whether overnight guests are permitted.

-Some landlords forbid the free mixing of men and women in their properties overnight and there have been instances of expats finding themselves in breach of these terms unintentionally.
-It's therefore quite important that expats read the contract carefully and fully understand their responsibilities and those of the landlord or agent.
+Some landlords forbid the free mixing of men and women in their properties overnight, and there have been instances of expats finding themselves in breach of these terms unintentionally.
+It's therefore quite essential that expats read the contract carefully and fully understand their responsibilities and those of the landlord or agent.
 Expats can ask that any ambiguous elements of the contract be clarified.

 Deposits

-In order to secure a rental home, expats may be obligated to pay a number of months' rent upfront in addition to a deposit, which is generally at least one month's rent.
-Expats should therefore ensure they have sufficient funds available, and should also take appropriate security precautions to avoid being scammed.
+To secure a rental home, expats may be obligated to pay several months' rent upfront in addition to a deposit, which is generally at least one month's rent.
+Expats should therefore ensure they have sufficient funds available and should also take appropriate security precautions to avoid being scammed.
 Reputable estate agents can be helpful in this regard.
 In addition, expats should always view properties in person before making payment.

 Utilities